-At The Algarve International School we offer a wide variety of A-level courses.
+At AIS we offer a wide variety of A-level courses.
 For the academic year beginning in September 2020 the subjects are as follows:

-A-levels are begun in Year 12 with courses last for two years.
-If your child is considering attending University most higher education courses require specific A levels or combinations of A levels (or alternative level 3 qualifications).
+A-levels are begun in Year 12 with courses which last for two years.
+If your child is considering attending University, most higher education courses require specific A levels or combinations of A levels for entry.

 Even in the case your child does not yet sure what career path or further education route they wish to follow, studying a selection of A levels can be a good way of keeping options open.

 It's in moments of decision that one's destiny is shaped.

 It is important to make the right choices when selecting the subjects your student undertakes.
 The most important criteria for choosing A levels subjects are: